cvscarlos/cvscarlos/README.md

 ## Projects for fun

-- [iCloud-Album-Downloader](/cvscarlos/iCloud-Album-Downloader): a web app for downloading photos from public shared iCloud albums;
+- [iCloud Album Downloader](/cvscarlos/iCloud-Album-Downloader): a web app for downloading photos from public shared iCloud albums;
 - [VakaPHP](https://github.com/cvscarlos/VaKaPHP): a long time ago, I decided to create my own PHP framework;
-- [jQuery-Keyboard-Code](https://github.com/cvscarlos/jQuery-Keyboard-Code): a jQuery plugin that calls a function when the Konami Code is typed or any other set key sequence;
+- [jQuery Keyboard Code](https://github.com/cvscarlos/jQuery-Keyboard-Code): a jQuery plugin that calls a function when the Konami Code is typed or any other set key sequence;

 ## Open Source for [VTEX](https://vtex.com/) Plataform